AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 ## Experience Events and Adobe Analytics integration

-Whereas the Real-time CDP profile and Audience Manager's audiences keep track of the user's current consent and preferences, experience events can hold the user's consent and preferences that were active when the event was collected.
+Whereas the Real-time CDP profile and Audience Manager's audiences keep track of a customers current consent preferences, Experience Events can hold the customers consent preferences that were active when the event was collected.
 Please refer to the [Analytics overview](../analytics/analytics-overview.md) documentation for information on how to convert an XDM Experience Event to an Analytics hit.

 To collect consent information on events, the following is required:

 - A dataset based on the [!DNL XDM Experience Event] class, with the [!DNL Experience Event] privacy mixin.
 - An edge configuration set up with the [!DNL XDM Experience Event] dataset above.